BazenHaile/eventFinder/README.md

 # EventFinder

 EventFinder is a Django-based web application that allows users to discover, create, and manage events.
 Users can also send messages to each other about events, making it a comprehensive platform for event organization and networking.
+This application is now live in render at the address https://eventfinder-spjl.onrender.com

 ## Features
 - User authentication (sign up, log in, log out)